neoliteconsultant/beyonic/README.md

 ### About
-Loginsite is a web application that extends Django's inbuilt user authentication
+beyonic is a web application that extends Django's inbuilt user authentication

 ### Prerequisites